mvolkmann/MyUnixEnv/notes/html-dialog.md

 download the "LTS" or "Current" version, and run the installer.

 Install the polyfill by entering `npm install dialog-polyfill`.

 Copy the files `dialog-polyfill.css` and `dialog-polyfill.js`
-from the `node_modules/dialog-polyfill` directory into the directory where `index.html` resides.
+from the `node_modules/dialog-polyfill` directory into the directory where `index.html` resides in the web application that wishes to use the `<dialog>` element.
-Typically it is in the `public` directory.
+Typically this is the `public` directory.

 ## Example Usage in Plain JavaScript